Skip to content

 Computer Use functionality for interacting with the desktop environment.

-Provides access to mouse, keyboard, screenshot, and display operations for automating desktop interactions within a sandbox.
+Provides access to mouse, keyboard, screenshot, display, recording, and accessibility operations for automating desktop interactions within a sandbox.

 Attributes: